c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 long g = a + b; // Valid
 ```

-As a rule of thumb, if there are more than one possible conversion an explicit cast is needed.
+As a rule of thumb, if there are more than one possible conversion, then an explicit cast is needed.

 Example: